valmirjr66/lexora-api/evalo.ai.doc.md

 - Id (uuid)
 - Occurrence Id (uuid)
-- Summary (string)

-    *(High-level synthesis of the interview and main signals detected.)*
+- Overall Assessment (string: STRONG | ADEQUATE | WEAK)
+- Strengths (collection of strings)
+- Weaknesses (collection of strings)

-- Block Feedback (collection of objects)
+- Evaluation Per Tag (collection of objects)
-    - Script Block Id (uuid)
+    - Tag (string)
     - Evaluation (string)

-        *(Narrative explanation of correctness, completeness, or quality.)*

-- Final Verdict (string)
 - Generated At (date time, read only)

 ## System Architecture — Agent Orchestration
 ### 1. Overview

-Output generation is executed through a deterministic multi-agent pipeline triggered by POST /outputs.
+Output generation is executed through a multi-agent pipeline triggered by POST /outputs.
 Each agent has a single responsibility and communicates through structured contracts.
 The final authority in the pipeline is the Evalo reconciliation agent.

 ### 2. Agents & Responsibilities